PranavKohli24/A2UI/docs/gulf_protocol.md

 ### 1.3.
 Surfaces: Managing Multiple UI Regions

 A **Surface** is a contiguous portion of screen real estate into which a GULF UI can be rendered.
 The protocol introduces the concept of a `surfaceId` to uniquely identify and manage these areas.
 This allows a single GULF stream to control multiple, independent UI regions simultaneously.
 Each surface has a separate root component and a separate hierarchy of components.
-All surfaces share the same data model, to allow displaying the same data in different ways across multiple surfaces.
+Each surface has a separate data model, to avoid collision of keys when working with a large number of surfaces.

 For example, in a chat application, each AI-generated response could be rendered into a separate surface within the conversation history.
 A separate, persistent surface could be used for a side panel that displays related information.

-The `surfaceId` is used in `updateSurface` messages to direct component changes to the correct area, and the `deleteSurface` message allows for explicitly removing a surface and its contents from the UI.
+The `surfaceId` is used in `surfaceUpdate` messages to direct component changes to the correct area, and the `surfaceDeletion` message allows for explicitly removing a surface and its contents from the UI.

 ### 1.4.
 Data Flow Model